-The Saint Louis University Plastic Surgery Residency Program provides a very complete plastic surgical experience, encompassing comprehensive reconstructive surgery and wound care, head and neck surgery, pediatric plastic surgery including craniofacial and maxillofacial cleft patient care, hand surgery, aesthetic surgery and breast surgery including microsurgical reconstruction.
+The SSM Health/ Saint Louis University Plastic Surgery Residency Program provides a complete plastic surgical experience, encompassing comprehensive reconstructive surgery and wound care, head and neck surgery, pediatric plastic surgery including craniofacial and maxillofacial cleft patient care, hand surgery, aesthetic surgery and breast surgery including microsurgical reconstruction.

-There are no formal fellowship programs so residents get to have a greater direct operative experience with the attending surgeons.
-The program focuses on teaching the resident to be a teacher thereby insuring mastery of the material and maximal learning and retention.
+There are no formal fellowship programs so residents get a greater direct operative experience with the attending surgeons.
+The program focuses on teaching the resident to be a teacher, ensuring mastery of the material and maximal learning and retention.

-Our goal is to not train a resident for a fellowship but to provide them with all of the necessary skills to be a competently practicing plastic surgeon.
-Having stated that, approximately half of the graduating chief residents go on to further fellowship training at top programs while the other half feel they have mastered the needed skills to enter clinical practice.
+Our goal is not to train a resident for a fellowship but to provide them with all the necessary skills to be a competently practicing plastic surgeon.
+Having stated that, about half of our graduating chief residents go on to further fellowship training at top programs, while the other half feel they have mastered the needed skills to enter clinical practice.

 SSM Health Saint Louis University Hospital is the home base of the program.
 Experience here is primarily in the areas of facial and general trauma, reconstructive surgery of all types, and hand surgery.
 There are two major general plastic surgery/hand clinics every week at this campus and three others at other locations in the city.